 We are a training practice, which means that we will have doctors embarking upon a career in general practice working here, under close supervision, for either four months or a year.
 They are fully qualified doctors with experience in a variety of hospital specialities.
 They join our practice to gain experience in family medicine.
 At times during training, video equipment will be used to record the consultation for the purposes of training the doctor.
 You will be asked prior to the consultation if you are comfortable with this and your wishes will always be respected.
 This material is always treated confidentially and deleted after use.

-We are also accredited by both Cambridge University and University College London to have medical students.
+We are also accredited by Cambridge University to have medical students.
 We very much hope you will not mind their input; they are enthusiastic and bring fresh ideas.
 They will respect your privacy and your wishes if you do not want them to sit in during your consultation.